nickstanley574/django-tutorials/README.md

 ```

 `setup_test_environment()` installs a template renderer which will allow us to examine some additional attributes on responses such as `response.context` that otherwise wouldn’t be available. **Note that this method does not setup a test database, so the following will be run against the existing database.**

+Sometimes tests will need to be updated.
+Suppose that we amend our views so that only Questions with Choices are published.
+In that case, many of our existing tests will fail - telling us exactly which tests need to be amended to bring them up to date, so to that extent tests help look after themselves.